mlambert125/snakes-sdl/README.md

 - ninja

 > [!NOTE]
-> For the last two items, you can use any compiler and build system you want, and adjust the call to `cmake`
+> For the last two items, you can use any compiler and build system you want, and adjust the call to `cmake` and the
-> accordingly, but I used clang 19.0 and ninja to build this project, so I recommend using those.
+> `CMakeLists.txt` file accordingly, but I used clang 19.0 and ninja to build this project, so I recommend using those.

 On Arch Linux, you can install these dependencies using the following command: